Dell Inspiron Mini Series: Dell Inspiron Mini 10 (1010)

 The Mini 10 (1010) is a netbook with a 10.1" screen that was designed to fill the gap between the Mini 9 and Mini 12.
 It began shipping on February 26, 2009 with a base price of US$399.

 It has the Intel Atom Z520 and Z530 processor configurations.
-The default Mini 10 model has a 16:9 widescreen display with a 1024x600 (originally 1024x576) or 1366x768 (described as 720p) HD resolution and an HDMI port.
+The default Mini 10 model has a 16:9 widescreen display with a 1024×600 (originally 1024×576) or 1366×768 (described as 720p) HD resolution and an HDMI port.
 It uses the Poulsbo chipset.
 It can be customized with GPS or integrated TV tuner.
 The service manual displays two full-height MiniPCI-E internal slots, and one half-height.
 It is unclear whether the connectors are all in place, but the manual shows one full-height TV tuner in place.

-The device also features a multi-touch touchpad.
+The device also features a multitouch touchpad.
 Provided with a driver from Elantech, it can be used for scrolling, 3 button operation, dragging, resizing, rotating pictures and system shortcuts as Start Menu and Explorer (on Windows), browser back and forward, minimizing and maximizing windows, window switching, desktop showing and hiding, and running custom commands.

 Dell Inspiron Mini 10v (1011)

-To fill the gap left when the Mini 9 was discontinued, Dell introduced a 'value' version, the Inspiron Mini 10v, which ships with a standard VGA connector, 1024x600 resolution display (1024x576 on early models) and the same Atom N270 processor that the Mini 9 used (an optional upgrade to the N280 was briefly later available.)
+To fill the gap left when the Mini 9 was discontinued, Dell introduced a 'value' version, the Inspiron Mini 10v, which ships with a standard VGA connector, 1024×600 resolution display (1024×576 on early models) and the same Atom N270 processor that the Mini 9 used (an optional upgrade to the N280 was briefly later available.)
 In fact, the 10v has nearly exactly the same hardware as the Mini 9 and, as such, is also able to run Linux.
 The Mini 10v has since been discontinued.